Agencies Responsible for regulating drones in the Kingdom of Morocco

-Notes for for foreign operators interested in flying drones in Morocco
+Notes for foreign operators interested in flying drones in Morocco

 NOTE: Recent feedback from our readers suggests drones are being confiscated upon arrival in Morocco.
-We strongly recommend contacting the DGCA and getting authorization prior to arriving in Morocco.
+We strongly recommend contacting the DGCA and getting authorization before arriving in Morocco.

 Notes for operating Commercial Drone Services in Morocco